Services

 (Claudia Gafà, Marianna Cerbone, Antonio Contartese)

-Communication and presence, Cycle of meetings, supervisor Carlo Presotto
+Communication and presence, series of meetings, speaker Carlo Presotto

-The current crisis due to the pandemic has made it necessary to strongly accelerate the use of digital tools in communication between people, and in teaching.
-The Workshop proposes a comparison between the point of view of contemporary theatre and that of the University, focusing on the sharing of methods and tools of public speaking.
-An articulated approach that involves the use of tools that feed interaction, from Instagram "stories" to virtual bulletin boards such as Padlet and Mural, to the comparison and reflection on the practices implemented by the participants in the emergency phase and in the different disciplines.
+The current crisis caused by the pandemic has made it necessary to greatly accelerate the use of digital tools in communication between people and in teaching.
+The workshop offers a comparison between the perspective of contemporary theatre and that of the University, focusing on the sharing of public speaking methods and tools.
+A structured approach involving the use of tools that foster interaction, from Instagram “stories” to virtual noticeboards such as Padlet and Mural, as well as discussion and reflection on the practices adopted by participants during the emergency phase and across the different disciplines.

-Carlo Presotto is the Artistic Director of "La Piccionaia Centro di Produzione Teatrale"
+Carlo Presotto is Artistic Director of “La Piccionaia Centro di Produzione Teatrale”

 Workshop "Teaching Days"